klecknerlab/muvi/README.md

   * lz4
   * numba

-This is easiest to do with some sort of package manager; the utilities are being developed using Anaconda (https://www.anaconda.com/).
+This is easiest to do with some sort of package manager; the code is being developed using Anaconda (https://www.anaconda.com/).
 Note that the only Python 3.X is supported.

 Assuming you have Anaconda installed, you can get the require packages with: